Monteverde (Rome): Overview

-Monteverde is home to The American University of Rome as well as the American Academy in Rome and its related undergraduate program, the Intercollegiate Center for Classical Studies.
+Monteverde is home to The American University of Rome as well as the American Academy in Rome and an undergraduate program specializing in Classical archaeology, the Intercollegiate Center for Classical Studies.

 Monteverde was the main base of operations for the Proietti Clan, a criminal organization led by Franco Nicolini and the Proietti brothers, until their destruction in the early 80s at the hands of the Banda della Magliana.

+Before it became what it is today, Monteverde was covered with vineyards, where the white and red “vinello” (light wine) typical of Monteverde, was produced.